ExxonMobil becomes latest sponsor to sever Iditarod ties

 “We’re glad that they have recognized that it’s absolutely bad for business when corporations support abusive industries and events like the Iditarod,” said Colleen O’Brien, a vice president for the animal rights group.

-PETA has lobbied ExxonMobil to drop its major sponsorship of the race since 2007.
+PETA has lobbied ExxonMobil to drop its sponsorship of the race since 2007.
 In December, the organization submitted a shareholders resolution to “end all sponsorship of activities in which animals are used and abused and killed,” O’Brien said.
 PETA owns 102 shares of the company’s stock.

 ExxonMobil executives met with PETA on a teleconference on Tuesday, in which they confirmed they would end sponsorship.
 O’Brien said PETA then withdrew the resolution and canceled ExxonMobil-targeted ads it had planned to run on buses in Anchorage, in the Anchorage Daily News and the Texas edition of The Wall Street Journal leading up to the March 7 start of this year’s race.